hipe/tmx/zerk/doc/issues/052-the-philosophy-of-argument-scanner.md

   - facilitate a "front list" capability where the frontend (CLI) can add (or perhaps unintentionally mask) primaries not recognized by the back. this facility must be mostly transparent to the back.

+## the argument scanner "canon" :[#here.1]

+(new for [cm], needs to be more evenly integrated into the docs..)

+### the `parse_primary` method

+  - assume some unparsed exists

+  - result is always `false`/`true`, representing whether it did not/did successfully parse a primary-*looking* token from the scanner head.

+  - when false, *no* state is changed at all (as far as is perceptible). more below.

+  - otherwise (and true), the scanner is advanced (as applicable) and the effective result of the parse is memoized and available (only) under `current_primary_symbol`. (see below.)

+details/corollaries:

+  - the `current_primary_symbol` is an "unsantized normal symbol", meaning *not* that it's necessarily "valid" for whatever the client is parsing (that's the client's domain, not the subject's); but rather it means that the scanner considers whatever was as the head as being "well-formed" enough to be placed under consideration to this end. what *this* means, in turn, varies from modality to modality.

+  - since the result produced by `current_primary_symbol` is only ever (and always) affected by a call to the subject method that results in `true`, a call to `current_primary_symbol` will (typically) only ever be invalid before you've ever parsed any primaries, and forever after that it will always (typically) produce some symbol.

+  - see "why does.." next

+#### why does `parse_primary` advance the scanner?

+as an implied byproduct of `parse_primary` having produced a `true` result, the subject (not client) will have advanced the scanner head just *past* the relevant token (where applicable). why we keep saying "where applicable" is explained here:

+the general convention is that scanner is *not* advanced past the relevant portions of the input stream until the corresponding structure being produced by the parse is validated as being "correct".

+advantanges to this approach can include but aren't necessarily limited to:

+  - it can be easier to implement error reporting that is scoped to a desired level of granularity when the scanner head is pointing to just after whatever was last (validly) parsed.

+  - this convention can make it easier to implement grammers with a certain amount of ambiguity without ever having to backtrack.

+following this convention, then, it would make sense that the scanner head having moved over the primary token would signify that the whole primary expression had been parsed successfully.

+because it's decidedly outside of the subject's domain to know what "correct" is for any given business domain, it would then follow that the client (not subject) should be the one to move the scanner head over the primary token (in effect "signing off" that that part of the parse is complete).

+however (finally), we discard this convention in the case of primaries because for clients that expose a `default_primary_symbol`, the above semantics create confusion at these multiple points:

+the confusing question becomes, "if the last primary produced was arrived at by defaulting, should the next call to `advance_one` move over the imaginary token that in reality wasn't there, or the real next token (that doesn't correspond to the primary you just 'parsed')?"

+if the answer is the latter, then it is almost guaranteed that some clients would accidentally hop over a token they didn't intend to. but if the answer is the former (probably the more natural choice), then it becomes fragile state that the scanner implementation has to manage ("what's that you say? advance one? well if the last primary I produced was defaulted, then i'm going to ignore this and note that I did this by resetting my state back to normal."). this situation itself seems guaranteed to trip some clients up.

+our cutting of this gordian knot comes in the form of avoiding the question entirely by saying instead, "if there was ever any primary token to advance over, we have certainly done it already."

+the cleanliness of this solution, then, becomes shorter in code to implement than the documentation we produce explaining it.